 If the Roses plants are showing the sign of continually stressed, such as yellowing, you have to add some nutrients to the soil.
 Feed the soil of Roses plants with mineral as something which is added to soil in order to improve its texture or fertility.

 Let the soil feed the plants.
 If it is combined with organic compost mixed into the soil, you probably have just removed the requirement for constant fertilizing of the Roses plants.
 It would result in plants, and with less amount of fertilization, activity means less work for you.

 Add some Phosphorous when you have poor soils, to develop strong roots and can be well established in a faster time.
 Use organic Phosphorus in the form of a Bone meal.

-Mix about 1/2 to 1 cup (0.24 liters) per bush all over the soil before you plant anything.
+Mix about 1/2 to 1 cup (0.24 litres) per bush all over the soil before you plant anything.
 You may also add kelp for added nitrogen.

 Epsom salt can add Sulfur and Magnesium, two minerals vital to healthy plant growth.
 Mix 1/2 cup into the soil.
 Another way is to dissolve the 1/2 cup of Epsom salts in water and sprinkle around the Rosebush.
 Do not touch the leave because it might burn them on hot or sunny days.